In Kyrgyzstan

 Dugaba

-Batken: The Dugaba mountaineering bas in the Parmir Altai mountains lies at an altuitude of 2100 m on the slopes of the Alai spine., 31 km.
-From the centre of the Kadamjai region, in the gorge of the Dugaba river, surrounded by deciduous and pine woods (with large numbers of of archa - spruce - trees).
-Beyond the base there are extensive mountain meadows which extend upto the snowline.
+Batken: The Dugaba mountaineering base in the Parmir Altai mountains lies at an altuitude of 2,100m on the slopes of the Alai ridge, 31 km from the center of the Kadamjai region, in the gorge of the Dugaba river, surrounded by deciduous and pine woods (including large numbers of of archa spruce trees).
+Beyond the base there are extensive mountain meadows which extend to the snowline.

 Gandakush Pass